Legionella risk assessment

 Key points

 Landlords in Scotland must ensure a risk assessment has been carried out to determine the level of risk if any of water in the rental property becoming contaminated with Legionella.
-The Legionella risk assessment can be carried out by anyone competent to do so, which could be the landlord.

 Landlords should visit the HSE website for full information.